 Home care plays an important role in helping elderly residents get the care they need as they continue to live in the place most familiar to them.
 Read on to learn more about the different government subsidies that you can tap on for your own home care services, or your loved one’s care arrangements.

-Careshield Life is a long-term care insurance scheme that provides basic financial support for Singaporeans who are severely disabled.
+CareShield Life is a long-term care insurance scheme that provides basic financial support for Singaporeans who are severely disabled.
 Launched on 1 October 2020, CareShield Life is an upgraded version of ElderShield and offers better payouts over a longer period of time compared to its predecessor.

-In the event of severe disability, CareShield Life provides monthly payouts of at least $600 for as long as you remain severely disabled.
+With CareShield Life, you will be provided with monthly payouts of $612 for as long as you are severely disabled.

-Severe disability is defined as the inability to perform at least 3 out of 6 of the following activities of daily living (ADLs) even with the aid of special equipments, and will always require physical assistance from another individual throughout the entire activity:
+Severe disability is defined as the inability to perform at least 3 out of 6 of the following activities of daily living (ADLs) even with the aid of special equipment, and will always require physical assistance from another individual throughout the entire activity:

 Monthly payouts are projected to increase by 2% per year from 2020 to 2025, with possible adjustments after this period.
 However, do note once you make a successful claim, the payout will be fixed at the year of claim and doesn’t increase even if the scheme’s payout goes up in the future.

 Under this scheme, individuals are covered for life after all premium payments, which would happen in the year that you turn age 67 or 10 years after you join the scheme, whichever is later.